PH Change, Really

 Environmental Chemistry

 Aquatic ecosystems are sensitive to pH changes.
-When a lake's pH drops, it's often evidence of acid rain or industrial pollution.
+On top of that, when a lake's pH drops, it's often evidence of acid rain or industrial pollution.
 When it rises, there might be agricultural runoff or geological activity at play.

 Scientists monitor these pH shifts because they're early warning signs of environmental distress.